How to Build a Zip Code Polygon Database

 You can see that the result is much better than using only one postal code for the entire municipality of Paris.
 It is still not completely clean due to some badly encoded addresses in the initial dataset.
 You can refine these boundaries even more by finding polygons for the arrondissements of Paris.

-How to Code the Generation of Postal Polygons
+How to Code the Generation of Zip Code Polygons

 Let’s examine how all of this comes together with some code.